Read Aloud Canadian Books Program

 Planning to use a work covered under the Program for “online story-time”?

 If you are a teacher or librarian at an Access Copyright licensed K-12 or independent school, or licensed public library, under this Program, you are allowed to read all or part of select in-print books from participating publishers and authors, and to post the video recording online for non-commercial purposes and subject to the usage requirements above.
-K-12 and independent schools have access under their licence until June 30, 2021 with public libraries having access under theirs until March 31, 2021.
+K-12, independent schools and public libraries have access under their licence until June 30, 2021.
+Contact our team of specialists about how to continue to access this important resource after June 30.

 For schools, sharing of the video recording of a reading should be limited to one class of students so as to replicate the experience of an educator reading aloud a book in a physical classroom.